• Skip to primary navigation

 • Mix the ingredients for the fillings until you get a smooth dough.

-• Wrap in cling foil and let it rest overnight so the flavours have time to amalgamate.
+• Wrap in cling foil and let it rest overnight in the fridge so the flavours have time to amalgamate.

 Making the filling